ShubhamKPandey/Logistic_Regression_on_Twitter/README.md

 # Logistic_Regression_on_Twitter

-Implement logistic regression from scratch, Apply logistic regression on a natural language processing task, Test using logistic regression, Perform error analysis
+Implement logistic regression from scratch, Apply logistic regression on a natural language processing task, Test using logistic regression, Perform error analysis.

+The maon objectives are as followings: